 Whether you’re ready to invest a small fortune in 3D Pixar Blu-rays or have just begrudgingly accepted that your next TV will support 3D, the next question is whether you’ll want passive or active 3D.

-Available on some LCD TVs, passive 3D is very similar to what you would experience in a movie theater: Two images are displayed simultaneously on the screen, while polarized glasses properly filter the correct image to each eye, producing a 3D effect.
+Available on some LCD TVs, passive 3D is very similar to what you would experience in a movie theater: Two images are displayed simultaneously on the screen, while polarized glasses filter the correct image to each eye, producing a 3D effect.
 This approach produces a brighter overall picture and better odd-angle viewing than active 3D.
 However, since two images must share the same screen resolution, each eye effectively sees half the available total resolution.
 On the plus side, passive glasses tend to cost very little compared to active glasses.
-You might pay $10 to $30 on average for passive glasses, while active shades can easily cost up to $150 — an important consideration if you need to purchase a few pairs of additional glasses for other viewers.
+You might pay $10 to $30 on average for passive glasses, while active shades can easily cost up to $150 — an important consideration if you need to purchase additional glasses for other viewers.
 If you’re looking to get into 3D on an entry-level budget, consider passive 3D displays.

-Active 3D glasses use battery-powered LCD lenses to alternately block each eye in sync with a TV alternately showing right- and left-eye images, creating a 3D effect.
+Active 3D glasses use battery-powered LCD lenses to block each eye in sync with a TV that alternates showing right- and left-eye images, creating a 3D effect.
 Since each eye sees a full-resolution 1080p frame, active 3D has inherently higher resolution than passive 3D.
 Note that plasma displays can only use active 3D due to their picture technology.
 That shouldn’t deter you if 3D picture quality is what you’re after, since many critics agree that active 3D on a plasma TV produces the most realistic overall effect, with greater image depth, less ghosting and lower motion blur.

 For a deeper look at the differences between active and passive, check out our full guide to active versus passive 3D technology.